dgarcia-imagiam/psychological-abuse-detection-ai/README.md

 ## Key Features

 - **Open-Science Seed Dataset ⚙️ (alpha)**
-  An anonymised, ethically curated starter corpus of Spanish-language messages for evaluating psychological-abuse detection—released under an open licence to enable independent benchmarking and reuse.
+  An anonymized, ethically curated starter corpus of Spanish-language messages for evaluating psychological-abuse detection—released under an open licence to enable independent benchmarking and reuse.
 A larger public release will follow as we expand the dataset with new cases and complete further safeguarding reviews.

 - **LangChain Detection Pipelines ✅ (prototype)**
   AI workflows built with LangChain, designed to detect subtle and implicit signs of psychological abuse in written communication—capturing context and nuance beyond simple keyword spotting.